Iran rejects idea of a new 'Trump deal' in nuclear row

 The flare-up in nuclear diplomacy comes as military confrontation between Washington and Tehran has also reached a new peak.

 The United States killed an Iranian general in a drone strike in Baghdad on Jan.
 3. Tehran responded a week ago by launching missiles at U.S. targets in Iraq.
-No Americans were hurt, but hours later Iran shot down a Ukrainian civilian airliner in what its authorities have acknowledged as a tragic mistake, prompting anti-government protests at home.
+No Americans were hurt, but hours later Iran shot down a Ukrainian airliner in what its authorities have acknowledged as a tragic mistake, prompting anti-government protests at home.

-Rouhani repeated Iran’s longstanding position that peace can come to the Middle East only when the United States withdraws from the region.
+Rouhani repeated Iran’s longstanding position that peace can come to the Middle East only when the United States withdraws.

 “American soldiers today are not secure in the region ...
 We don’t want there to be insecurity in the world.
 We want you to go from here, but not with war.
-We want you to leave the region intelligently and it’s to your benefit.”
+We want you to leave the region intelligently and it’s to your benefit,” Rouhani said.

-Additional Reporting by Babak Dehghanpisheh; Editing by Peter Graff
+Additional Reporting by Babak Dehghanpisheh in Dubai, Alasdair Pal and Devjyot Ghoshal in New Delhi; Writing by Parisa Hafezi; Editing by Peter Graff